William Fichtner: Personal life

-Fichtner is a fan of the NFL team the Buffalo Bills, and appeared in a commercial for them before the 2014 season.
-He narrated the ESPN 30 for 30 documentary Four Falls of Buffalo, chronicling their four consecutive Super Bowl appearances from 1990–93.
+Fichtner is a fan of the NFL team the Buffalo Bills and appeared in a commercial for them before the 2014 season.
+He narrated the ESPN 30 for 30 documentary Four Falls of Buffalo, chronicling their four consecutive Super Bowl appearances.
+He is also a fan of the Buffalo Sabres of the NHL.

-He is a close friend of his Black Hawk Down co-stars Kim Coates and Eric Bana.
+He has been close friends with his Black Hawk Down co-stars Kim Coates and Eric Bana.